Scandinavia House – The Nordic Center in America

 The Scandinavia House Cultural Center at 58 Park Avenue in New York City.

-Scandinavia House – The Nordic Center in America is the American-Scandinavian Foundation's cultural center at 58 Park Avenue (between East 37th Street and East 38th Street), in Murray Hill, Manhattan, New York City.
+Scandinavia House – The Nordic Center in America is the American-Scandinavian Foundation's cultural center at 58 Park Avenue (between 37th and 38th streets), in Murray Hill, Manhattan, New York City.
 It is dedicated to preserving the history of the Scandinavian and Nordic countries in the United States through exhibits and programming.
 This cultural center hosts exhibitions of fine art, design as well as performing arts pieces from Nordic countries.
 The center also introduces the local population and guests with Scandinavian languages and customs by organizing courses.

 The Nordic Center was designed by architect James Stewart Polshek and opened to the public in 2000 with a visit from King Carl XVI Gustaf and Queen Silvia of Sweden and their eldest daughter, Princess Victoria; Princess Martha Louise of Norway; and Princess Benedikte of Denmark.

 History

 Scandinavia House, located on 58 Park Avenue, Manhattan, was opened in 2000 by the American-Scandinavian Foundation (ASF) as a center for Nordic culture in the United States.
 The building was the first permanent location of ASF after a decade of moving between several addresses.
 Construction of the new building cost around $13 million.

 According to the ASF website, more than 1.5 million people have visited since then.